Welcome to week two of our Wardrobe Challenge!

-Doing this exercise forces you to think about your preferences and ensure your wardrobe mixes and matches well, and you always look (and feel!) yourself.
+Doing this exercise forces you to think about your preferences and ensures your wardrobe mixes and matches well, and that you always look and feel yourself.

 Find Your Common Theme

 It might not be abundantly clear, but stick with the challenge; it will start to show itself.

-Any style can work for any body type with proper adjustments.
+Any style can work for any body type with proper adjustments to make you feel comfortable.

 What we’re looking for here is a theme.